liujuanjuan1984/progress_of_year/README.md

 # progress_of_year

-get the progress of year and post to rum group
+Get the progress of year and post to rum group